Probate is the legal process by which a deceased’s assets are all collected, valued and then distributed to the beneficiaries as stated in the will.

 Whenever a person has a valid right to file a claim, then they are presented with several routes to take to arrive at a resolution.

 Before the will of the deceased is executed a grant of probate letter is issued by the probate registry.
 A grant of probate letter is a document issued to the next of kin or to the executor named in the will to confirm their authority to execute the will.
 If the estate left behind is small then a grant letter is not needed.
-If the estate is big then the need for a grant letter is highly dependent on the limits set by the respective societies like banks or building societies.
+If the estate is big then the need for a grant letter is highly dependent on the limits set by the respective societies like banks, like Monzo, or building societies.

 If a person files for Contentious probate then they should decide whether they will need a contentious probate solicitor.
 In England, a person can choose either to hire a probate solicitor or represent himself in the proceedings.